homeworkmon/rock-paper-scissors/README.md

-Assignment #2 of the Odin Project Foundations! :)
-This project was heavily inspired by and borrowed from [mooniiDev's work](https://github.com/mooniiDev/rock-paper-scissors-game)!! ty <3
+Assignment #2 of the Odin Project Foundations! :) [Live preview](https://homeworkmon.github.io/rock-paper-scissors/) This project was heavily inspired by and borrowed from [mooniiDev's work](https://github.com/mooniiDev/rock-paper-scissors-game)!! ty <3

 Learned: